Akinesia112/Population_Index_Visualization/README.md

 ![image](outliers.png)

-- Two-dimensional outliers detection of population indicators for each village.
+- Two-dimensional outliers detection of population indicators for each village(Red oval represents the range of confidence interval).

 ![image](Parallel_coordinate.png)